buddyroo30/canvasxpress_gen/docs/INTEGRATION.md

 ## Overview

+The CanvasXpress Generation System is a **standalone service** that generates CanvasXpress configurations from natural language descriptions.
+It is designed to work with the main CanvasXpress library but operates as an independent system.

+### System Relationship

+- **This Generation System**: Provides LLM-powered natural language to CanvasXpress configuration conversion
+- **Main CanvasXpress Library**: The guided autocomplete/copilot features mentioned in the JOSS paper are part of the main CanvasXpress library ([github.com/neuhausi/canvasXpress](https://github.com/neuhausi/canvasXpress))
+- **Complementary Functionality**: This system generates configurations that are consumed by CanvasXpress visualizations

+### Integration Patterns

 The CanvasXpress Generation System can be integrated with CanvasXpress in several ways:

 1. **Direct Integration**: CanvasXpress automatically calls your API service